nicolasances/toto-aws-terra/README.md

 *Note: Using wildcards (*.to7o.com) is NOT possible*.

 ### What IAM roles are needed by Toto Terraform?
+* `AmazonEC2ContainerRegistryFullAccess` to allow Terraform to create and manage an ECR private repo
+* `AmazonECS_FullAccess` to allow Terraform to manage ECS resources
+* `AmazonRoute53FullAccess` to allow Terraform to manage Route53
 * `AmazonVPCFullAccess` to give Terraform the right to create and manage VPCs
+* `AWSCertificateManagerFullAccess` to allow Terraform to provision certificates
+* `ElasticLoadBalancingFullAccess` to allow Terraform to manage Load Balancers
+* `IAMFullAccess` to allow Terraform to create IAM Roles, Users, Groups, etc..
 * `SecretsManagerReadWrite` to write Secrets to AWS Secrets Manager
-* `IAMFullAccess` to allow Terraform to create IAM Roles, Users, Groups, etc..
-* `AmazonECS_FullAccess` to allow Terraform to manage ECS resources
-* `ElasticLoadBalancingFullAccess` to allow Terraform to manage Load Balancers
-* `AmazonRoute53FullAccess` to allow Terraform to manage Route53